 The plant growing in my garden is now 5 years old and these days it is blooming profusely.
 Every day, I see a carpet of white flowers under the ‘sad’ plant.
 Anyway, Nyctanthes arbor-tristis is a nice plant to grow in the garden.
 It is not fussy about soil or water.
 In fact, it is quite hardy and prefers a little neglect.

-Nyctanthes arbor-tristis grows as a shrub and grows in to a small tree (up to 5 meters).
+Nyctanthes arbor-tristis grows as a shrub or a small tree (up to 5 meters).
 The coarse leaves cover straggling branches and make it a good foliage plant for filling in empty spaces in the garden.
 Small flowers of white color with orange center appear in summer.
 These scented flowers are rather short lived – they bloom at night and drop before rising of the sun.

 Nyctanthes arbor-tristis grows natively in tropical climate of Pakistan and spreads across tropical regions of India, Bengladesh, Nepal and Thailand.